Hedgehogo/IEML.io/README.md

 # Syntax

 Nesting level is determined by indentation, indentation is allowed only from tabs.
-The examples use double spaces.

 ## Comments